 We found a mega Western Palearctic rarity!
-Yesterday, we reported the observation of a group of 3 Rüppell’s and 38 Griffon vultures at a carcass near Tétouan, northern Morocco.
+Yesterday, we reported the observation of a group of 3 Rüppell’s with 38 Griffon vultures at a carcass near Tétouan, northern Morocco.
 We went back to the site today (25 May), and to our great pleasure we found a White-backed Vulture (Gyps africanus) with the other birds that roosted locally the previous night.

 As most of the Griffon Vultures retreated some meters away from the carcass, leaving behind only the White-backed Vulture and one individual from both the Griffon and Rüppell’s vultures (see photos).
-This made the identification straight forward by comparing the three species together in a single view.
+This made the identification straightforward by comparing the three species together in a single view.
 We watched them for an extended period, and Karim made several small videos of the vultures and of the rest of us.

 This is the first record for Morocco and North Africa for the White-backed Vulture, and it is only the 4th record for the Western Palearctic.
 The three previous records were seen near the Strait of Gibraltar, southern Spain (2 at Tarifa and 1 at Algeciras) between 2008 and 2011.
 There was also an earlier record from southern Portugal (an adult at Cape São Vicente on 14 October 2006) but it was classed in Category D (= doubtful origin) at the time.
 In light of the subsequent records from Spain and especially this one from Morocco, this Portuguese record may probably be reviewed.